mypaint/mypaint/BUILDING.md

 installation managed by SCons, please uninstall it before installing with `setup.py`.

-> The SCons files are no longer present in the repository, checkout
+> The SCons files are no longer present in the source tree
-> a revision older than `87ec2b3df30f07387a1d` to access them.
+> as of revision `a332f03deebebaad84a4f3d5dedc987895dc5b70`.
+> To access them, you can check out an earlier revision.
+>
+> For example: `git checkout a332f03deebebaad84^`

 Real Pythonistas™ might expect `pip` to work.
 It doesn't, not yet:
 MyPaint has way too many support files that have to be in special